Tarleton-Computer-Society/hospital_cms/README.md

 - [Python BoilerPlate Code](https://github.com/Tarleton-Computer-Society/hospital-cms-python-boilterplate)
 - [Java BoilerPlate Code](https://github.com/Tarleton-Computer-Society/hospital-cms-java-boilterplate)
 ## GUI Client:
-The GUI client will be built using a GUI framework such as Java Swing, PyQt, or Tkinter.
+The GUI client will be built using a Graphic User Inferace (GUI) framework such as Java Swing, PyQt, or Tkinter.
 The client will include the following features:

 - Login TAB: A screen where users can enter their login credentials to access the system.
 - Dashboard page: A screen where users can view their appointments and medical records.
 The dashboard will include widgets such as calendars and tables to display data.